angular/protractor/docs/getting-started.md

 `ptor.driver`).

 The `findElement` method searches for an element on the page.
-It requires one parameter, a strategy for locating the element.
+It requires one parameter, a *locator strategy* for locating the element.
 Protractor offers Angular specific strategies:

 -  `protractor.By.binding` searches for elements by matching binding names,